Dushyantgoswami/docs/docs/get-started.md

 The documentation is broken down into:

 - Concepts: Learn about foundational topics related to dYmension
-- Developer Tutorials: Build applications within the dYmension ecosystem
+- Developers: Build applications within the dYmension ecosystem
 - Node Runners: Run a dYmension node

 :::